Poems

 Which is probably true.
 But for us—him and me,

-our other brother and our sister, but especially him—
+other brother and our sister, but especially him—

 you’d have to say it was our It’s a Wonderful Life.